 Medicare insurance plans in Southeastern Connecticut

-Medicare insurance plans in Southeastern Connecticut John C Parker, RHU helping individuals in SECT select a Medicare Advantage or a Medicare Supp. plan that best fits their situation!
+Medicare insurance plans in Southeastern Connecticut John C Parker, RHU, helps individuals in SECT select the Medicare Advantage or Medicare Supp. plan that best fits their situation!

 Buying a Medicare Health Plan means your savings & income is protected from the 20% of outpatient treatment expenses MediCare does not pay!
 Buying Long Term Care insurance means your Spouse & Family will have access to a pool of funds so they can hire professionals to assist you with day to day life activities so they won't be burdened.